lostatc/xpct/README.md

 ## About

-xpct is highly extensible.
-In addition to allowing you to write custom matchers, it separates the logic of matchers from how they format their output, meaning you can:
+xpct is extensible.
+In addition to allowing you to write custom matchers, it separates the logic of matchers from how they format their output, meaning you
+can:

 1. Hook into existing formatters to write custom matchers with pretty output without having to worry about formatting.